dcSpark/minecraft-mcp/README.md

 This library is the Client library for a Minecraft Game Skills and MCP Integration.

+Fairies (https://fairies.ai/) also supports direct connection with a single click

 ## Features

 - **Full Minecraft Control**: Connect AI agents to Minecraft servers and control bots